AlbertLin0/nl2sql-spider-1.0-dataset/README.md

    - For example, the gold sql may return `123.456`，while the generated sql may return `123.456000`.

 So, using hash function just get the bottom line of the execution accuracy.

+# Postgres

+I have compared the difference between the return results of Mysql and Postgres.
+There are some differences we don't consider:

+1. The order of results returned by Postgres is not guaranteed unless an `ORDER BY` clause is specified.

+2. The type `Decimal`, `DateTime` may have precision errors.
+   - For example, the gold sql may return `123.456`，while the generated sql may return `123.456000`.

+3. The `limit` clause may return different results because of the different sort logic between Mysql and Postgres.
+   - For example, `GROUP BY COUNT(xx) ASC LIMIT 1` may return `a` or `b`, because they have the same `xx` count.